 Welcome to the affordable Community Teaching Clinic focusing on primary care and naturopathic cardiovascular and pulmonary medicine.
-Each week at a greatly discounted price naturopathic medical interns and residents provide their expertise in the diagnosis, treatment and management of disease.
+Each week at a greatly discounted price, naturopathic physician residents provide their expertise in the diagnosis, treatment and management of disease.

 We offer primary care/general medicine services and expertise in cardiovascular and pulmonary medicine, endocrinology, hypothyroidism, menopause, andropause and brain chemistry balancing.
 Our medical team is under the training and supervision of their Cardiovascular and Pulmonary Medicine Professor, Martin Milner, N.D.

 A naturopathic primary care clinic, serving Portland for over 20 years.
-Our Community Teaching Clinic on Tuesday and Thursday afternoons has always been an NCNM teaching clinic, offering excellent care at a discount to those who are willing to have students participate in their care.
-Dr Martin Milner, professor of Cardiovascular & Pulmonary medicine at NCNM, supervises the clinic where patients can seek not only primary care, but diagnosis and treatment for heart and lung conditions.
+Our Community Teaching Clinic offers excellent care at a discount delivered by first, second or third year naturopathic physician residents.
+Dr Martin Milner, professor of Cardiovascular & Pulmonary medicine at NUNM, supervises the clinic where patients can seek not only primary care, but diagnosis and treatment for heart and lung conditions.
 This clinic has also been a valuable resource for outside physicians needing to refer patients for affordable diagnostic testing.

-CNM’s Community Teaching Clinic (formerly Heart & Lung Wellness) is supporting without actual membership in the Coalition of Community Clinics through our affiliation with NCNM.
-We have reduced our fees for the teaching rotation to be as affordable as possible for those who are uninsured and low-income, while still permitting us to remain operational.
+CNM’s Community Teaching Clinic (formerly Heart & Lung Wellness) is supporting without actual membership in the Coalition of Community Clinics (CCC)\.
+We have reduced our fees for the Community Teaching Clinic to be as affordable as possible for those who are uninsured and low-income, while still permitting us to remain operational.

 Our Community Teaching Clinic fee schedule is available for any patients who choose to benefit from our discounted fees.
-The clinic is held on Tuesday and Thursday afternoons.
+The clinic is held on Fridays, Saturdays and Mondays will be added in the fall of 2017.
 We can usually get patients in within a week of receiving a referral or a phone call request for care.

 Our fees are as low as possible and we have to collect at time of service to sustain the clinic.
 We are filling a low-middle niche, providing care for patients who can’t afford insurance or to pay full-price out-of-pocket fees, but can budget for the fees we charge in our Community Clinic.